RedDragonWebDesign/LandOfLafton/README.md

 ## Reminder about how dying works

 If you die, you need the level 5 cleric spell "raise dead", which you can pay for at certain temples, and typically costs around 1200 PP. Each time a character is raised, they lose a constitution point.
 Raise dead only works on non-elves.
 Raise dead doesn't work every time, there is a roll involved that is harder if constitution is low or the character has been dead a long time.
 Moral of the story: save often, and don't be afraid to go back to old saves.
 The level 7 cleric spell "resurrection" is the same thing except you start with full hit points instead of one hit point.

+## How to change the difficulty level

+Encamp -> Alt -> Level -> pick from Novice, Squire, Veteran, Adept, Champion

+According to the manual, Veteran is the most balanced.
+Adept and Champion make combat harder, but you get more XP.
+Novice and Squire make combat easier, but you get less XP.

+It's probably best to keep things on Veteran.